Adopt

 Story

 If you are interested in adopting or fostering this dog.
 Please visit our website - www.cockeradoptions.org There, you will find the current status of the dog, the links to our adoption and foster applications, and detailed information about our adopting and fostering procedures.
+ADOPTED!
+ADOPTED!
+ADOPTED!
+ADOPTED!
+ADOPTED!
+ADOPTED!
+ADOPTED!
 MY ORIGINAL INTAKE INFORMATION: Hi Everyone!
-My name is Ella, and I just arrived at CSAC.
+My name is Jenny, and I just arrived at CSAC.
 I was rescued from a puppy mill.
-I am a little timid because I have not been around a lot of people or lived in a home as a pet.
 I have spent my life in a barn, a shed or a cage.
+The CSAC volunteer said that I was friendly and very sweet.
 The best home for me has people who have dog experience who can help with my training and acclimating to the outside world.
 The people in my new home should be able to teach me the skills I need to be a great pet: walking on a lead, house training, and socializing.
-I will need time to trust people who want what is best for me and are not going to hurt me.
-That is something I have not experienced so far in my life.
 Right now, I am in the caring hands of one of the great Vets that work with CSAC.
 They are checking me out and making sure I am healthy.
 Hopefully, I will find my new family that will help me to understand that I am a cherished family pet, not just an animal to be used to make money.
 For more information about this dog, email our Adoption Coordinator.
 Our adoption process starts with an application.
 If you are interested in adopting this pup, please click the Adopt menu at the top of the screen, read about our process, and click the application link.
 The medical and custodial care of the many Cockers in our care is tremendous.
 More and more dogs are abandoned with urgent and serious medical issues.
 We are committed to providing the best possible care for these forgotten friends.
 Unfortunately, the mounting high costs are beginning to limit the number of dogs we are able to take into our program.
 Even if you cannot adopt or foster one of our current adoptable dogs, please consider making a donation.
 The Cocker Spaniel Adoption Center is a 501(c)(3) non-profit charitable organization, and your donations are entirely tax deductible.
 Click the Donate menu at the top of the screen.
 For more information, visit www.cockeradoptions.org.
-January 19, 2026, 6:33 pm

 Cocker Spaniel